Industrial Degreasers – Wind Turbine Generator Maintenance

-Two tested and approved options include S-34 NG and Ecolink 3005 (aerosol).
-S-34 NG is ideal for shop cleaning and can be used in a convenient trigger spray bottle as well as in parts washing equipment.
-Ecolink 3005 evaporates rapidly without leaving any residue and is safe on all plastics.
-Both products have undergone extensive testing against stringent cleaning, environmental, health and safety criteria.
-One of the largest wind power holding companies, NextEra Energy Resources, has endorsed both of these products for use in their wind turbines as part of their more than 43,000 megawatts of power generated annually in 27 states and Canada.
+A tested and approved option is S-34 NG.
+It is ideal for shop cleaning and can be used in a convenient trigger spray bottle as well as in parts washing equipment.
+It has undergone extensive testing against stringent cleaning, environmental, health and safety criteria.
+One of the largest wind power holding companies, NextEra Energy Resources, has endorsed it for use in their wind turbines as part of their more than 43,000 megawatts of power generated annually in 27 states and Canada.

 Can nonflammable degreasers lower your wind turbine maintenance expenses?